 - Include a screenshot image called screenshot.(jpeg|jpg|gif|png) in the dimensions 220px by 165px.

 - Only include files with the following extensions in your theme: jpg, jpeg, gif, png, txt, json, psd, ai.

 - Check that your theme renders properly in the following browsers (IE7+, Firefox, Chrome, Safari).

 - Important: Micro Themes for free WordPress themes will only be accepted if the parent theme can be downloaded from the WordPress theme repository.
 Micro Themes for premium parent themes will only be accepted if the parent theme can be purchased from an established marketplace and the author has authorised Themeover to exhibit their theme.
 Please see our list of premium WordPress themes that fit the bill.

 - Try to keep your theme name short and descriptive.
 If you created a micro theme with a blue colour scheme for instance, an appropriate name might be “The Big Blue” or “Oceanic”.

-- Use a Blank Slate Theme as your starting point.
+- Use a Theme Pack as your starting point.
 This will limit the choice of parent themes you can create Micro Themes for, but there are significant advantages.
-Blank slate themes follow a certain structure in terms of what selectors are added and how they are organised into sections.
+Theme Packs follow a certain structure in terms of what selectors are added and how they are organised into sections.
 This consistency makes it easier for end users to customise Micro Themes.
-Also, once you understand the structure Blank Slate Themes follow, you will be able to create Micro Themes for a variety of parent themes with ease.
+Also, once you understand the structure Theme Packs follow, you will be able to create Micro Themes for a variety of parent themes with ease.